Triangulated categories of mixed motives: General definitions and axiomatic

 \section{General definitions and axiomatic}

 \begin{assumption} We assume that $\site$ is an arbitrary category.

-We shall say that a class $\Pmor$ of morphisms of $\site$ is \emph{admissible} if it is has the following properties. \begin{itemize} \item[(Pa)] Any isomorphism is in $\Pmor$. \item[(Pb)] The class $\Pmor$ is stable by composition. \item[(Pc)] The class $\Pmor$ is stable by pullbacks: for any morphism $f:X\rightarrow Y$ in $\Pmor$ and any morphism $Y'\rightarrow Y$, the pullback $X'=Y'\times_Y X$ is representable in $\site$, and the projection $f':X'\rightarrow Y'$ is in $\Pmor$. \end{itemize} The morphisms which are in $\Pmor$ will be called the \emph{$\Pmor$-morphisms}.\footnote{In practice, $\site$ will be an adequate subcategory of the category of noetherian schemes and $\Pmor$ will be the class of smooth morphisms (resp. of \'etale morphisms, resp. of morphisms of finite type) in $\site$.}
+We shall say that a class $\Pmor$ of morphisms of $\site$ is \emph{admissible} if it is has the following properties. \begin{itemize} \item[(Pa)] Any isomorphism is in $\Pmor$. \item[(Pb)] The class $\Pmor$ is stable by composition. \item[(Pc)] The class $\Pmor$ is stable by pullbacks: for any morphism $f:X\rightarrow Y$ in $\Pmor$ and any morphism $Y'\rightarrow Y$, the pullback $X'=Y'\times_Y X$ is representable in $\site$, and the projection $f':X'\rightarrow Y'$ is in $\Pmor$. \end{itemize} The morphisms which are in $\Pmor$ will be called the \emph{$\Pmor$-morphisms}.\footnote{In practice, $\site$ will be an adequate subcategory of the category of noetherian schemes and $\Pmor$ will be the class of smooth morphisms (resp. \'etale morphisms, morphisms of finite type, separated or not necessarily separated) in $\site$.}

 In what follows, we assume that an admissible class of morphisms $\Pmor$ is fixed. \end{assumption}